doekman/awkcss/README.md

 ### others

-* specify `--verbose` to enable printing warnings to stderr
+* specify `--verbose` to enable printing warnings to stderr. --lint
 * specify programs as  strings on command line (something with temporary files)